Kim rides big 1st run to defense of Olympic halfpipe title

 Watching the contest Thursday was IOC President Thomas Bach and Chinese freestyle skier Eileen Gu, who recently won the Olympic big air competition.
 They were treated to quite a performance from Kim, who won at the 2018 Pyeongchang Games as a 17-year old.
 Gu gave Kim a hug after one of her three runs.

+To think, she didn't have the best of practices before the competition.
+But she wasn't concerned.

+“I have been in this situation many times,” Kim said.
+"I’ve been competing professionally since I was 13, so that’s almost 10 years now.
+I reset and reminded myself that it’s just another run.
+I have a brand-new opportunity to go land it, and that calms me down a lot.”

-Kim went for it on her second run and attempted to pull off a difficult 1260 (3 1/2 spins).
+Kim went for it on her second run and attempted to pull off a difficult 1260.
 But she couldn't stick the landing and fell on her back side.
-On her Instagram stories page, she posted, "Ow my butt," along with a picture of her face in pain.
+On her Instagram stories page, she later posted, "Ow my butt," along with a picture of her face in pain.

 Despite knowing she had the gold sewn up, there wasn't much of a celebration before the last attempt.
 No, there was still work to do — trying to land the 1260.
 She almost did, too, before wiping out and gliding the rest of the way.